bandaangosta/tweetreader/README.md

-ALMAEngTest robot tweets reader web application
+Twitter reader web application based on Python, Flask and Tweepy.